 What is the best way to achieve this?
 Plant a raised herb garden beneath the counters of your outdoor kitchen.
 Pick a few green basil leaves, place them on the pizza, and pop your family supper into the pizza oven in the kitchen.

-3. Retain a water feature
+3. Keep a water feature in place

 You can have a retaining wall without soil, just as you can have a garden without soil.
 For a change, why not keep some water?